 Early reinstatement of driving privileges before a convicted DUI offender will get their full license returned back to them, can be in the form of a special restricted driver’s license such as having to get the Ignition Interlock device installed and other requirements set by the court in order to qualify for special restricted licenses.

 Below is a summary of what a driver will need to do to for how to get a license back and reinstated early:

-Step 1: pay all outstanding or remaining court costs and fines.
+Step 1: pay all outstanding or remaining county court costs and fines.

 Step 2: complete any court ordered DUI school classes and/or alcohol counseling that is needed to remove the suspension.

 Step 3: provide any documents that show the local DMV that a license suspension has been lifted (example: the Notice of Driver’s License Suspension letter, or other court documents).

 After a suspension period of a license is lifted for a DUI charge, a person can then be able to get a new driver’s license.
 How to get your license back after the suspension period will depend on several factors, including a driver’s blood alcohol content (BAC) and whether you were involved in any previous DUI incidents.
 (Source: dol.wa.gov)

 2. The Ignition Interlock Device is now required in most states for a restricted driver’s license